 From the desk of Mayor Douglas French

-Leash Law.
-The City of Rye will be holding a public hearing on May 25th to revise the local leash law that will allow dogs off-leash in designated areas of the park from 5:00 am until 9:00 am.
-After 9:00 am dogs must be leashed.
-The Rye Town Park Commission has established this policy and it must be in accordance with the City Code.
-In discussions with the Rye Town Park Citizens Advisory Committee, the Friends of Rye Town Park, City and Park officials as well as many, many dog owners and residents who use the park, this is an amenable solution to all.
+It is the time of year when all user groups converge on Rye Town Park.
+In order to ensure a safe and friendly place for everyone, the Park Commission has adopted and will enforce a policy that allows for dogs off-leash prior to 9:00 am in a designated area, but must be on-leash after 9:00 am.
+This policy runs all days of the week through October 1st 2011.
+In discussions with the Rye Town Park Citizens Advisory Committee, the Friends of Rye Town Park, City and Park officials as well as many, many dog owners and residents who use the park, this is an amendable solution to all.
 The policy will be closely monitored and evaluated for compliance.

 The City attended the public meeting of Westchester Joint Waterworks which serves about 400 homes in Rye.
 WJWW buys its water from New York City and is expecting another substantial increase this spring due to the pass-through cost from NYC.
 Roughly 90% of the increase will come as a direct result of the rate change from NYC.
 As more information is learned, WJWW will post updates on its website or they can be contacted directly.
 Public sessions will also be scheduled and held at the Mamaroneck Village Hall.